nemidiy/dc-atlas-scientific/README.md

 # Disclaimer
 * Basic c++ coding knowledge is assumed
 * Platformio is installed, if not please refer to their documentation
-* The instructions assume you are using some Linux flavor, if using Windows or CrApple some things may not apply and to be honest I really don't care ;)
+* The instructions assume you are using some Linux flavor, if using Windows or Apple some things may not apply.
 * Atlas-Scientific is not related to this code in any way

 # Design decisions